matoous/dzxcz/content/books/the_elements_of_style.md

   url: https://en.wikipedia.org/wiki/E._B._White
 ---

-TODO
+_The Elements of Style_, a century old at this point, is a handy reference of basic literary and grammar principles for writers.
+It's references as the main inspiration for William Zinsser's [On Writing Well](({{< ref "/books/on_writing_well" >}})) and  the most popular text assigned in syllabuses.

+One the internet, the opinions vary, between a the book being a must-read and it being outdated and containing inaccurate grammar advices.
+Nevertheless, it's a short read, and even if inaccurate it server well as a reminder of writing principles of the uttermost importance.

 ## Notes

 The Elements of Style is better kept at hand as a readers manual.
-Thus, the notes here are brief and reduced to what I personally found important.
+Thus, the notes here are brief and reduced to what I found important in particular.
+Core principle, obvious but often neglected, is: be clear, concise, put your self in the background, and rely on basic construct unless you are certain of what you are doing.

 ### Elementary rules